0

 Education on Sustainable Tourism

 Zanzibar's most important economic sector is tourism.
 Sustainable tourism is an important component of environmental protection.
-Volunteers talk to tourists about environmentally friendly behavior and give them tips for responsible travel.
-They provide information about local projects and environmentally friendly leisure activities, thereby promoting awareness of the importance of protecting the marine habitat.
 We regularly set up a "Conservation Beach Pop-Up" stand directly on Matemwe Beach, where we inform beach visitors about marine conservation projects and invite them to actively participate in environmental protection measures, such as beach cleanups or workshops.

 Ocean Talks